 Vicky Tuck has extensive experience of school leadership and governance in national and international contexts.

-She recently completed a six year mandate as Director General of The International School of Geneva, the largest (4500 students) and oldest international school and the birthplace of the International Baccalaureate.
+In 2017 she completed a six year mandate as Director General of The International School of Geneva, the largest (4500 students) and oldest international school and the birthplace of the International Baccalaureate.

 Vicky was previously Principal of Cheltenham Ladies’ College, a position she held from 1996 to 2011.
 She was President of the Girls’ Schools Association in 2008 and Vice Chair of the Independent Schools Council, chairing its Education Committee prior to her departure to Switzerland.

 Earlier in her career, Vicky worked at the Institute of Education, now part of UCL, training modern languages teachers.
 Having been a modern languages teacher for many years, Vicky speaks fluent French, respectable Italian and hesitant Spanish.
 Having begun her career as a teacher at Putney High School, followed by five years at Bromley High School, Vicky is delighted to serve on the GDST Council.

 Ann is a senior executive leader with broad experience in general management, change management, and strategic HR.
 She has worked in the commercial and not for profit sectors, specialising since 2010 in education.
 After completing her PGCE and PhD at Trinity College, Cambridge, she worked as an Assistant Lecturer in the University of London in the early 1980s, later joining BP where she worked in various positions until 2006.